spryker/spryker-docs/docs/marketplace/dev/front-end/table-design/index.md

 ### Configuration

-The Table Component is configured via [Table Configuration](/docs/marketplace/dev/front-end/table-design/table-configuration.html) that sets up how the table will behave and look like.
+A Table Component is configured via [Table Configuration](/docs/marketplace/dev/front-end/table-design/table-configuration.html) that sets up how the table should behave and look like.

 ### Datasources